 Here’s what the upper section of your invoice should look like:

 Step 2: List all product and pricing details

 The next step is to list down all the information related to the goods you’re selling.

-This part is the crux of your pro forma invoice.
-Here, you’ll include the details for each and every item you’re shipping, including name, quantity, unit price and the grand total.
+This part is the crux of your proforma invoice.
+Here, you’ll include the details for every item you’re shipping, including name, quantity, unit price and the grand total.

 It’s good practice to list each item separately, as well as mention a brief description next to the item name or ID.

-Lastly, make sure your due total is mentioned in a clear and bold font so your customer knows what to expect from the purchase.
+Lastly, make sure the total amount due is mentioned in a clear and bold font so your customer knows what to expect from the purchase.